When God Said 'It's Me': Discovering the True Helper

 Freedom from Performance

-This discovery freed me from the exhausting cycle of trying to figure out my "role" and perform it correctly.
-Instead of asking "What am I supposed to do as a woman?"
-I began asking "Who is God calling me to be in relationship with Him and others?"
+Instead of asking “What am I supposed to do as a woman?”
+I began asking “Who is God calling me to be in relationship with Him and others?”
 That shift changes everything.

-Instead of rigid gender roles that box people in, we discover fluid partnership based on gifts, seasons, and God's calling on our lives.
+Instead of rigid gender roles that box people in, we discover fluid partnership based on gifts, seasons, and God’s calling.
 Instead of hierarchy that creates power struggles, we find mutual submission that creates space for both people to flourish.

 The God who said “It’s me” is the same God who invites us into the dance of divine relationship—where love flows not through control but through surrender, not through dominance but through service, not through performance but through authentic connection.